tnier01/BirdiaryStationESP32/README.md

 If you wish a special feature, feel free to add it as new [issue](https://github.com/tnier01/BirdiaryStationESP32/issues/new).
 Here, please add the label "enhancement".
 We appreciate any suggestions.

 ### Code contributions
-Next to reporting bugs or suggesting features, we really appreciate code contributions.
+Besides reporting bugs or suggesting features, we really appreciate code contributions.
 We suggest contributing through forking and pull-requests.
 A guideline how to fork a project and create a pull request can be found in the [Contribution to Projects Guidelines](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 We review pull requests on a regular basis and give feedback or merge them directly into our main repository.